mjhea0/thinkful-mentor/flask/REST/readme.md

 ## Steps

-1. Define APIs
+1. Define an API
 2. Start with user stories.
 3. Break user stories into pseudo code - which will eventually become comments.
+4. Add mockups
-4. Write Tests from a behavior standpoint - BDD
+5. Write Tests from a behavior standpoint - BDD
-5. Test - Code - Refactor
+6. Test - Code - Refactor
-6. Program iteratively, starting lean.
+7. Program iteratively, starting lean.
 OOP.
 Maybe some discussion on design patterns if there is time.

 ## APIs